Bill Tancred: Honours

-In 1992 Bill Tancred was awarded an MBE for services to athletics.
-In 2007 Bill Tancred was inducted into the Hall of Fame at West Virginia University, USA, by the College of Physical Activity and Sports Science.
-In 2008 Bill Tancred was awarded an Honorary Doctorate by the University of Suffolk (Honorary Graduates and Fellows of the University).
+Tancred was awarded the General Service Medal with Clasp Radfan 1964 for his service in Aden with the 1st East Anglian Regiment.
+In 1992 he was awarded an MBE for services to athletics.
+In 2007 he was inducted into the Hall of Fame at West Virginia University, by the College of Physical Activity and Sports Science and in 2008, he was awarded an honorary doctorate by the University of Suffolk.